haddocking/haddocking.github.io/education/HADDOCK24/LightDock-membrane-proteins/index.md

 ## 1. Introduction

-This tutorial demonstrates the use of [LightDock](https://lightdock.org){:target="_blank"} for predicting the structure of membrane receptor–soluble protein complex using the topological information provided by the membrane to guide the modelling process.
+This tutorial demonstrates the use of [LightDock](https://lightdock.org){:target="_blank"} for predicting the structure of membrane receptor–soluble protein complex using the topological information provided by the membrane to guide the modeling process.
 The resulting LightDock models are then refined using [HADDOCK2.4 webserver](https://haddock.science.uu.nl/haddock2.4/).
 We will be following the protocol described in [Roel-Touris *et al*, 2020](https://www.nature.com/articles/s41467-020-20076-5){:target="_blank"}.

-Membrane proteins are among the most challenging systems to study with experimental structural biology techniques, thus computational techniques such as docking might offer invaluable insights on the modelling of those systems.
+Membrane proteins are among the most challenging systems to study with experimental structural biology techniques, thus computational techniques such as docking might offer invaluable insights on the modeling of those systems.

 <figure style="text-align:center">
     <img src="/education/HADDOCK24/LightDock-membrane-proteins/3x29_membrane.png">